The Public Sociology Association (PSA) is an academic and political community formed by sociology graduate students at George Mason University.

 Mason’s unique sociology PhD program concentrates on public sociology, a field of sociological practice that seeks to apply scholarly knowledge in the pursuit of progressive social change.

 It is the mission of the PSA to first and foremost engage our knowledge of agency and structure in the everyday experiences of those that are faced with disadvantages that limit their life chances.

-Members of the PSA are committed to the tenants of peace, equality, and social justice in the face of vast social problems.
-While no solution is short of its own complexity, we are committed to utilizing the skill sets and ways of thinking about the social world that our discipline provides us, and engaging those solutions in a open and democratic manner.
+Members of the PSA are committed to the tenants of equality and social justice in the face of vast social problems.
+While no solution is short of its own complexity, we are committed to utilizing the methodological tools and theoretical skills that sociology provides us to better understand the social world while striving to change it in an open and democratic manner.

 Members of the PSA are “political” by practice in their sociology and in their manner of engaging with various publics.
 We make our stances known when discussing various issues, and we do not shy away from them.